nshalabi/SysmonTools/README.md

 * For an overview on Sysmon and Sysmon View in action, check out https://www.fwhibbit.es/sysmon-the-big-brother-of-windows-and-the-super-sysmonview

 # Support
-Sysmon Tools are free, they meant to help security professional in tracking and understanding malware behavior, I try my best to maintain the code base, track changes in Sysmon, resolve bugs as soon as reported and reply to queries, With your kind support, you help me maintain an ongoing development of the tool set.
+Sysmon Tools are free, they were meant to help security professionals understand and track malware behavior, I try my best to maintain the code base, track changes in Sysmon, resolve bugs as soon as r=they are reported and reply to all queries, with your kind support, you help in maintaining an ongoing development of the tool set.

 * Bitcoin : `1GoX3JXWjxP8F8KwnjaZkgrk8gq7NAG7Uo`
 * Ether : `0xdfd1bf0d73e38994B7F1bD665FBff707ACaFf988`